iamCRP/Task-App/README.md

-# task_app

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+📌 Task App

+A Flutter Firebase Todo App with authentication, where users can Sign Up / Log In, create tasks, view them, and mark them as completed.

+✨ Features :-
+🔑 Firebase Authentication (Email/Password)
+📝 Add New Tasks
+✅ Mark Tasks as Completed
+👤 User-specific Tasks (Each user sees only their own tasks) 🎨 Modern UI with Flutter

+🤝 Contributing
+Pull requests are welcome.
+For major changes, open an issue first to discuss.

+⭐ Support
+If you like this project, give it a star ⭐ on GitHub to support the developer!

-A few resources to get you started if this is your first Flutter project:
+# A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)